 - Peppermint Template (Once you click the link, it’ll download automatically.
 You can print it on regular paper, but it works better if you print it on cardstock.)

-- Peppermint extract (optional) I would only add in about a 1/2 – 1 tsp. to the cake batter and about 1/4 to the buttercream…that way it won’t be too overpowering.
+- Peppermint Extract (optional and you can usually just pick this up at your grocery store.)
+I would only add in about a ½ – 1 tsp. to the cake batter and about ¼ to the buttercream…that way it won’t be too overpowering.

 Making the giant peppermint candy cake: